- Counting calories doesn’t keep track of nutrients

 After struggling with my weight for years, I was beyond frustrated.
 In my second year of university I started thinking about all the time I’d spent preoccupied by trying to lose weight.
 It seemed like life was marching on without me.

 At that point I was willing to take advice from people I trusted.
-I wanted my life back more than I wanted to lose weight.
+I wanted my life back so desperately, it became more important than losing weight.

 The next day I joined the school meal plan.
 There I ate the breakfast, lunch and dinner the people I’d confided in suggested.